Seeing Sparks, Fin

 “Oh look at the lesbian lovers!
 Eve and Courtney sitting in a tree, K I S S I N G…” They continued taunting us as we met in the middle of the crosswalk.
 At least I knew we couldn’t be there forever.
 Eventually the light would turn green, right?
 Or maybe a semi would magically run the red light and tragically (and hopefully quickly) squash me like a bug?
 Should I be so lucky.

 Because of all of the excitement of the day, my guard was down, so much so that the fancy dodging-bullies footwork I’d honed over the past few hellish months was thrown out the window.
-Dana pulled her signature move and stuck one hefty freckled leg out in my direct line of travel, sending me crashing to the ground.
-One knee, then both, met with the hot black asphalt, tearing my corduroys and leaving small black granules in my bloodied skin.
+Tammy pulled her signature move and stuck one hefty freckled leg out in my direct line of travel, sending me crashing to the ground.
+One knee, then both, met with the black asphalt, tearing my corduroys and leaving small black granules in my bloodied skin.
 Next to hit was my chin, which caused a domino reaction, slamming my jaw shut which in turn clamped right down onto my tongue.

 I don’t know why and I wish it wasn’t so, but these moments are always in slow motion.
 It’s like the moments that suck so bad you wish they’d go by super fast tend to go at the pace of molasses.
 A minute becomes like 800 years.
 That’s just an estimate, but I think I’m pretty close.